epsalt/homepage/posts/2018-01-13-running-map.md

 ## Implementation

 The map is displayed in the browser using [D3.js][d3].
-I have been tinkering with the library for a few years and this is my first serious project.
-I relied heavily on a few examples to get things going, such as [this block][block] and viewing-source on the [America's Cup article][oracle] mentioned earlier.
+I have been tinkering with the library for a few years, and this is my first serious project.
+I relied heavily on a few examples to get going, especially [this block][block] and viewing source on the [America's Cup article][oracle] mentioned earlier.
 Broadly, the steps involved in creating the visualization were:

-1. Exporting my [run data from Strava][export]
+1. Exporting [run data from Strava][export]
 2. Writing a simple `.gpx` parser in Python (you could also use [gpx-py][gpx-py], but I wanted to write a simple parser as a learning exercise)
-3. Resampling data to consistent time interval with [pandas][panda]
+3. Resampling to a consistent time interval with [pandas][panda]
-4. Visualizing the  data in the browser using [D3.js][d3] and [OpenStreetMap][osm] tiles
+4. Visualizing the data in the browser using [D3.js][d3]

-If you want to try creating a similar map with your own data I've put all the code and more detailed instructions on [GitHub][git].
+If you want to try creating a similar map with your own data, I've put all the code and more detailed instructions on [GitHub][git].

 ## Performance

-My biggest source of pain on this project has been wrestling with performance and frame rate.
+My biggest source of pain on this project has been performance and frame rate.
 The position of each point has to be updated many times per second for the animation to appear pleasantly smooth.

-The usual D3 workflow consists of binding data to DOM objects and rendering them as SVG elements.
+The usual D3 workflow consists of binding data to the DOM and rendering SVG elements.
 This DOM integration is a reason why D3 is powerful, but also imposes some limitations.
 Large amounts of nodes result in [sluggish animations or browser crashes][performance-test].

-I tried to get to a level of performance that I was happy with using SVG rendering but didn't have too much luck.
-Thankfully I eventually stumbled upon a [very helpful article by Irene Ros about working with D3 and Canvas][d3-canvas].
-Using canvas as a renderer is more appropriate for my use case (many frequently updated nodes) and helped alleviate my performance woes.
+I tried to get to a level of performance that I was happy with using SVG rendering but was unsuccessful.
+Thankfully, I eventually stumbled upon a [very helpful article by Irene Ros on working with D3 and Canvas][d3-canvas].
+Using canvas as a renderer is more appropriate for my use case (many frequently updated nodes) and helped solve my performance woes.

 ## To conclude